Happy Chinese New Year, Imbolc, and the First Day of Spring!

 There is not really a special food this time of year.
 It is still great to eat nourishing foods stored from the autumn, (root vegetables, winter squash, grains, beans, etc) as well as small amounts of toasted and/or soaked seeds and nuts.
 Micro-greens, arugula, mustard greens, and sprouts are perfect.
 Eat small meals more often rather than big meals.
 Refresh your appetite by being curious and modest in what you eat so you can recalibrate from old habits.

 "One should breathe in the freshness of spring qi.
 Since spring is the season of renewal, one must not interfere with new growth.
 One should offer one's qi to help the new and weak survive and not kill.
 One should give not take; reward and not punish." - Neijing

 "To be synchronized with the seasonal qi one should retire when night turns dark and rise early in the morning (dawn)." - Neijing

 During this qi node, the energy is most vital at 3 am.
 If you wake up at 3 it's not a medical issue if you can go back to sleep easily.

 "One should practice neigong in the courtyard (wearing loose clothing and untied hair).
 One should breathe in the freshness of spring qi." - Neijing

-Qi kung, yoga or neigong should be done modestly with sessions of ten to fifteen minutes in the morning facing north-east.
+Qi Kung, yoga, or neigong should be done modestly with sessions of ten to fifteen minutes in the morning facing the north-east.
 It is best to let the yang qi play rather than overexerting oneself.